JoGMG/know-your-movies/README.md

 ### Installation Requirements

-- Python (version 3.x.x)
-- List of dependencies (e.g., Flask, SQLAlchemy)
+- A web browser

 ### Installation and Setup

 1. Clone the repository to your local machine.
 2. Navigate to the project's directory.
-3. Create a virtual environment using `python -m venv myenv`.
+3. Open the dynamic folder.
-4. Activate the virtual environment.
+4. Open the home_page.html file in your browser.
-5. Install the required dependencies using `pip install -r requirements.txt`.
-6. Run the application by executing `python app.py`.
+5. Enjoy!

 ### Usage

 To use the project:

-1. Open the web application in your browser.
+1. Open the home_page.html file in your browser.
 2. Enter the title of the movie you want to know more about in the search bar.
-3. Click the search button.
+3. Click on the search button or press the Enter key on your keyboard when in the search input field.
+4. Select a movie from the list of search results.
-4. The website will display the cast members of the selected movie.
+4. View information about the movie.

 ### API or Data Sources

-This project uses _ApiName_ to retrieve movie information.
-To access the API:
+This project uses _TMDb API_ to retrieve movie information.
+There is no need to obtain an API Authentication key to retrieve movie information.
+Use the project as it is.
+It works.

-- Endpoint:
-- Authentication:
-- API Key:

 ## Technologies Used

 The project utilizes the following technologies:

-- Front-end technologies: HTML, CSS, JavaScript
+- Front-End Technologies: HTML, CSS, JavaScript.
-- Back-end language: Python
-- Frameworks and libraries: Flask, SQLAlchemy
+- Back-End Language: Python.
+- Library: Jquery.

 ## Contributors

-- Frank Kaziputa - UX Designer
+- Frank Kaziputa - UX Designer [Github](https://github.com/madalafk)
-- David Oluwatosin Dorcas - Front-End Developer
+- David Oluwatosin Dorcas - Front-End Developer [Github](https://github.com/iamoluwafisayo)
-- Joshua Attah - Back-End Developer
+- Joshua Attah - Back-End Developer [Github](https://github.com/JoGMG)

 ## License